Only 63 days left to claim the homebuyer tax credit!

 1. Hire a buyers agent.
 A crucial step since it is essential to have an experienced Broker protected your interests.
 Using the services of a buyer’s agent in the State of Idaho is free to the buyer in 99% of all real estate transaction.
 Choose wisely!

-2. Get pre-qualified.
+2. Get school play set installation pre-qualified.
 A pre-qualification will provide you and your agent essential knowledge prior to step 3.
 Visit your local bank or mortgage broker.
 Or, ask me for a list of home loan specialists that have provided top-notch service along with lower fees.

 3. Start browsing for homes online—if you haven’t already.
 Go to www.TrustIdaho.com to view property descriptions, interior photos, virtual tours, community information, school ratings and much more.